-1 arning 1.6 Demonstrate broad knowledge and understanding of legislative requirements and teaching strategies that support participation and learning of learners with disability ~ portive Le 4.1 Identify strategies to support inclusive student participation and engagement in classroom activities ~ iining Sup Ients 4.2 Demonstrate the capacity to organise classroom activities and provide clear directions ~ ~ ~ gnintaining Environments 4.3 Demonstrate knowledge of practical approaches to manage challenging behaviour. ~ ~ Section 3 Creating and Maintaining Supportive Learning Environments 4.4 Describe strategies that support students' wellbeing and safety working within learning contexts and/or system, curriculum and legislative requirements ~ ~ ~ Section 4.5 Demonstrate an understanding of the relevant issues and the strategies available to support the safe, responsible and ethical use of ICT in learning and teaching ~ ~ ~ -earning 5.1 Demonstrate understanding of assessment strategies, including informal and formal, diagnostic, formative and summative approaches to assess learners' learning. ~ ~ ~ Providing Feedback for Learning 5.2 Demonstrate an understanding of the purpose of providing timely and appropriate feedback to learners about their learning. ~ ~ ~ 5.3 Demonstrate understanding of assessment moderation and its application to support consistent and comparable judgements of learners' learning. ~ Section 4 Assessing and 5.4 Demonstrate the capacity to interpret learner assessment data to evaluate learners' learning and modify teaching practice. ~ ~ Section 4 5.5 Demonstrate understanding of a range of strategies for reporting to learners and parents/carers and the purpose of keeping accurate and reliable records of learner achievement. ~ ~ Section 5 Demonstrating Professional and Ethical Conduct 6.1 Demonstrate an understanding of the role of the Australian Professional Standards for Teachers in identifying professional learning needs. ~ ~ Section 5 Demonstrating essional and Ethical Conc 6.2 Understand the relevant and appropriate sources of professional learning for teachers. ~ Section 5 essional a 6.3 Seek and apply constructive feedback from supervisors and teachers to improve teaching practices. ~ ~ ✓ Prof 6.4 Demonstrate an understanding of the rationale for continued professional \checkmark learning and the implications for improved learners' learning.
+1.6 Demonstrate broad knowledge and understanding of legislative requirements and teaching strategies that support ~ 4.1 Identify strategies to support inclusive student participation and engagement in classroom activities ~ 4.2 Demonstrate the capacity to organise classroom activities and provide clear directions / ~ directions 4.3 Demonstrate knowledge of practical approaches to manage challenging behaviour. / ~ participation and learning of learners with disability 4.1 Identify strategies to support inclusive student participation and engagement in classroom activities 4.2 Demonstrate the capacity to organise classroom activities and provide clear directions 4.3 Demonstrate knowledge of practical approaches to manage challenging behaviour.
+4.4 Describe strategies that support students' wellbeing and safety working within learning contexts and/or system, curriculum and legislative requirements 4.5 Demonstrate an understanding of the relevant issues and the strategies / ~ and ethical use of ICT in learning and teaching / ~ 5.1 Demonstrate understanding of assessment strategies, including informal and formal, diagnostic, formative and summative approaches to assess learners' learning. / ~ 5.2 Demonstrate an understanding of the purpose of providing timely and appropriate feedback to learners about their learning. / ~ and formal, diagnostic, formative and summative approaches to assess learners' learning.
+5.2 Demonstrate an understanding of the purpose of providing timely and appropriate feedback to learners about their learning.
+5.3 Demonstrate understanding of assessment moderation and its application to support consistent and comparable judgements of learners' learning. ~ learning.
+5.4 Demonstrate the capacity to interpret learner assessment data to evaluate learners' learning and modify teaching practice.
+5.5 Demonstrate understanding of a range of strategies for reporting to learners and parents/carers and the ~ 5.5 Demonstrate understanding of a range of strategies for reporting to learners and parents/carers and the purpose of keeping accurate and reliable records of learner achievement. / ~ 6.1 Demonstrate an understanding of the role of the Australian Professional Standards for Teachers in identifying professional learning needs.
+6.2 Understand the relevant and appropriate sources of professional learning for teachers.
+6.3 Seek and apply constructive feedback from supervisors and teachers to improve teaching practices.
+6.4 Demonstrate an understanding of the / ~ Standards for Teachers in identifying professional learning needs.
+6.2 Understand the relevant and appropriate sources of professional learning for teachers.
+6.3 Seek and apply constructive feedback from supervisors and teachers to improve teaching practices. ✓ 6.3 Seek and apply constructive feedback from supervisors and teachers to improve teaching practices. / ✓ 6.4 Demonstrate an understanding of the rationale for continued professional ✓ learning and the implications for improved learners' learning.
 7.1 Understand and apply the key principles described in codes of ethics and conduct for the teaching profession. ~ ~ ~ 7.2 Understand the relevant legislative, administrative and organisational policies and processes required for teachers according to school/learning setting stage ~ ~ 7.3 Understand strategies for working effectively, sensitively and confidentially with parents/carers ~ ~ ~ 7.4 Understand the role of external professionals and community representatives in broadening teachers' professional knowledge and practice. ~